liftwizard/liftwizard/docs/src/main/znai/file-system/managed-temp-directory.md

 ### Automatic Shutdown Hook

-All created directories are registered with a JVM shutdown hook, ensuring cleanup even if:
+All created directories are registered with a JVM shutdown hook, ensuring cleanup when:

-- The application crashes
+- The application exits normally
 - `System.exit()` is called
-- The JVM is terminated normally
+- The JVM receives termination signals like SIGTERM

+Shutdown hooks do not run if the JVM is killed forcefully (e.g., `kill -9`) or crashes.

 ### Thread-Safe